Grand Palace & Wat Pho Bangkok Tour — Private English Guide, All Tickets Included

 Sharma FamilyMumbai, IndiaFamily

-"The dress code guide they sent beforehand was really useful — everyone was prepared and the guide confirmed everything at the hotel before we left.
-No stress at the gate at all.
-The guide connected Thai history to Indian history through the Ramayana and our children were completely engaged.
-Early morning was absolutely the right call — done by midday before the heat arrived.
+"The dress code guide they sent before the tour was really useful — everyone was prepared and the guide confirmed everything at the hotel before we left.
+No stress at the gate.
+Our guide connected Thai history to the Ramayana and our children were completely engaged for the full visit.
+Morning start was the right call — done before the heat arrived.
 The Reclining Buddha was genuinely overwhelming."

 G